Search for celebrities on Ancestry.com!Margery Farwell

 Carolyn Mikkelsen died at her home in Aptos on January 23.
 She was 79.

 Born in Bakersfield, Ms. Mikkelsen was a former Atherton resident, and was a homemaker.
-She was married to Axel Mikkelsen, who died in 1977.
+She was marriage to Axel Mikkelsen, who died in 1977.
 Family members said she enjoyed traveling the world with her husband, playing golf and being surrounded by her family.
 She was a member of the De Laveaga Women's Golf Group.

 Ms. Mikkelsen is survived by her children, Karen Svihus of Aptos and Greg Mikkelsen of Desert Cove, Arizona; four grandchildren; and two great-grandchildren.